 Hudut is a very common traditional meal.
 Hudut consists of fish cooked in a coconut broth (called sere) and served with mashed plantains or yams.

 3 Ripe plantains

 4 Basil leaf (chopped)

 Salt & pepper

 Clean, core, and season fish with the salt and pepper and partially fry then set aside.

 Peel and cut plantains.
 Each plantain should be cut in three or four pieces.
-Put the green plantains to boil first in 8 cups water.
-After they are half way done, add the half ripe plantains.
+Boil the green plantains first in 8 cups of water.
+After they are about half way cooked, add the half ripe plantains.
 Let all plantains boil until they are fully cooked.
 Remove from water and let them cool.
 Mash both plantains and form into balls and serve with the Hudut.
 Enjoy!

 Thanks to Chef Omar and his entire kitchen crew at our Woven Palm Restaurant for putting this recipe together!